Rhythm Tengoku

 is a 2006 rhythm game developed and published by Nintendo for the Game Boy Advance.
-It was originally released on August 3, 2006 as the last first-party game to be released for the console.
+It was originally released on August 3, 2006, and was the last first-party game to be released for the console.
+The game began as an idea created by its composer and supervisor Tsunku, who proposed it to Nintendo due to his belief that they could do a better job with it than he could.
 An arcade version of the game was reprogrammed and published by Sega on September 20, 2007.
 Both versions were released in Japan exclusively.
-The game was the first in the Rhythm Heaven series which spawned three international sequels; Rhythm Heaven, Rhythm Heaven Fever, and Rhythm Heaven Megamix, with a fourth sequel, Rhythm Heaven Groove, set for release in 2026.
-It began as an idea created by its composer and supervisor Tsunku, who proposed it to Nintendo due to his belief that they could do a better job with it than he could.
+The game was the first in the Rhythm Heaven series which spawned four international sequels; Rhythm Heaven, Rhythm Heaven Fever, Rhythm Heaven Megamix, and Rhythm Heaven Groove.

-Rhythm Tengokus gameplay focuses on audio cues rather than visual cues to convey information to players.
+Rhythm Tengokus gameplay focuses more on audio cues than visual cues to convey information to players.
 It features a number of unique stages which have their own type of rhythm and gameplay.
 Players follow the rhythm (in some rhythm games as a character) until the end where they are given a score based on their performance.
 The gameplay and music were both well received by critics and consumers.
 Parallels have been drawn between it and the developer's previous work on the WarioWare series.